Stay on top of your rubbish, sign up to our emails.

-Oftentimes, specific items that are to be bestowed to a particular family member will be outlined in the Will of the deceased person.
-This could be precious a jewellery, wedding rings, antique pieces or heirlooms – items of value that the deceased would like to be kept in the family such as works of art, antique furniture or first edition books.
-There could also be items with sentimental value like a tea set we were once fascinated with as a child or a musical instrument.
-Anything specified in the Will should be dealt with first so they do not go missing while the rest of the possessions are being sorted.
+Oftentimes, specific items that are to be bestowed to a particular family member will be outlined in the will of the deceased person.
+This could be precious jewellery, wedding rings, antique pieces or heirlooms – items of value that the deceased would like to be kept in the family, such as works of art, antique furniture or first edition books.
+There could also be items with sentimental value like a tea set you were once fascinated with as a child or a musical instrument.
+Anything specified in the will should be dealt with first so they do not go missing while the rest of the possessions are being sorted.

 You will be surprised just how many bits and pieces are still left over after so much has been sorted.
 Old books, worn furniture, threadbare linen and used kitchenware are just some of the items you may get stuck with.
 Not to mention piles of old magazines and other knick-knacks.
 This is where it is best to hire professionals to lighten the load.
-A fully licensed rubbish removal company, who specialise in deceased estate clearance, are who you will want to call.
+You'll want to call a fully licensed rubbish removal company like Junk2Go who specialise in deceased estate clearance.
 They understand that this can be a difficult time and will do their best to make the process quick and easy.
 Hiring professionals for rubbish removal gives you one less thing to worry about when you are nearing the end of a long, cumbersome process.

 Be kind to yourself – Remember, the process of dealing with a deceased estate can be exhausting both emotionally and physically.
 Go easy on yourself.
 Do not scold yourself for getting upset after finding an item that brings back intense memories.
 Just go with it.
 Try to work with the process instead of against it, it could help you work through feelings of grief.